minhnguyen-ai/askimo/README.md

 * Runs anywhere – Fully cross-platform on macOS, Linux, and Windows.

-* Automate with custom commands – Create new CLI commands to integrate Askimo into your workflows.
+* File system integration – Read and process local files directly from Askimo, turning their contents into AI prompts.

 ### Coming soon

-* File system integration – Read and process local files directly from Askimo, turning their contents into AI prompts.

 * Custom prompt shortcuts – Define reusable commands like :release_notes <commits_file> to instantly generate release notes from a list of commits.